Arjun-G-Ravi/AI-Notes/02_Deep Learning/05_NLP/01_Language models.md

 One way to create an open vocabulary system is to model potential unknown words in the test set by adding a pseudo-word called `<UNK>`.

 # Smoothing
+Smoothing algorithms provide a more sophisticated way to estimate the probability of n-grams.

 ## 1. Laplace Smoothing
 The simplest way to do smoothing is to add one to all the n-gram counts, before we normalize them into probabilities.
 Laplace smoothing does not perform well enough to be used in modern n-gram models, but it gives a useful baseline, and is also a practical smoothing algorithm for other tasks like text classification